Field theory of monitored, interacting fermion dynamics with charge conservation: Derivation from Keldysh microscopics

 where $\hxc$ is a replica-space U($R$) matrix field with saddle-point $\hxc_\spp = \hat{1}_R$.
 In Eq.~(\ref{QDecomp}), we restrict to fluctuations diagonal in the left- and right-mover basis, and drop the $\hat{1}_2$ factor to lighten the notation.
 Translating this equation from the LO basis to the one for $T$- and $\bar{T}$-ordered fermion fields, Eq.~(\ref{QDecomp}) becomes

 leading to the association in Eq.~(\ref{eq:XFieldIdentify}), with $\hxc \equiv e^{i \theta/R} \, \hx$.

 We expand Eq.~(\ref{QDecomp}) in Gaussian fluctuations around the saddle point,

 Here $\hy$ ($\theta$) generates SU($R$) [U(1)] transformations on the AIII manifold, while $\phi$ is a nominally massive mode that was excluded from the standard Goldstone parameterization in Eq.~(\ref{QDecomp}).
 In fact, it is necessary to retain this mode, because it is \emph{made massless} by the parameter choice for $\alpha$ described above (see Appendix~\ref{app:WardU(1)} for an explicit demonstration of this).
 Because $n_\cl = \bar{\psi} \tauh^1 \psi$ in the LO basis, we expect that $\phi$ plays a role in the effective field-theory encoding of the replica-averaged fermion density.
-This is indeed the case [Eq.~(\ref{eq:rhocl})].
+This is indeed the case [Eq.~(\ref{eq:rhocl})], see Appendix~\ref{app:ahf} for the articulation of the precise connection.

 Performing a fourth-order trace-log expansion and integrating out the $a_{s}$ fields, we obtain the effective field theory